iotaledger/iota.c/.github/CONTRIBUTING.md

     **Note:** Minor changes such as fixing a typo can but do not need an open issue.

-- All code should be well tested
+- All code should be covered in unit tests

 ### Submitting a pull request